jtfm/4Cast/README.md

-# 4Cast
+# What's the weather like?

-4Cast is a simple single-page website intended to display the current weather conditions of anywhere around the world.
+This is a simple single-page website intended to display the current weather conditions of anywhere around the world.

 ***How does it work?***